 Quarterly Australian Equity Market Outlook

-Jonathon Ross: Great.
-Well thanks Randal.
+Jonathon Ross: Well thanks Randall.
 And thanks for tuning in.
-If you've got any further questions about the role that any of our strategies, in particular the Australian equity strategy can play for your clients, feel free to reach out to your local T. Row Price representative.
+If you've got any further questions about T. Rowe Price and our capabilities and how our Australian Equity Fund can play a role in your client's portfolios, please feel free to reach out to your local T. Rowe Price representative.
 Thank you.

 The material does not constitute a distribution, an offer, an invitation, a personal or general recommendation or solicitation to sell or buy any securities in any jurisdiction or to conduct any particular investment activity.
 The material has not been reviewed by any regulatory authority in any jurisdiction.